 What Do Bluebirds Eat in Winter?

 “A few winters ago, four bluebirds spent time in the nesting boxes in my yard.
-What do they eat during the cold months?
-Are bluebirds supposed to migrate south? —Thomas Bruce of Wayland, Michigan
+What do they eat during the cold months?” asks Thomas Bruce of Wayland, Michigan.